Is Squash Good for Dogs?

 Other types of squash, like zucchini, are rich in vitamin B6.
 This vitamin is helpful for moderating your dog’s metabolism.
 Acorn squash is high in magnesium, which helps your dog’s body process other essential minerals and various B vitamins.

 Moreover, most squash varieties are high in potassium and low in sodium and phosphorus.
 Butternut squash is also a good source of calcium and manganese for healthy bones and cartilage.
-Winter squash is also high in vitamin A, vitamin C, and folate, all of which are important for dog health.
+Winter squash is also high in vitamin A, vitamin C, and folate, all of which are important for supporting dog health.

 How Should You Prepare Squash for Your Dog?